cern-it-efp/EOSC-Testsuite/docs/testsCatalog.rst

 HTCondor Global Pool of CMS to enable the dynamic extension of existing computing resources.
 A benefit of such an architecture is that it provides high scaling capabilities and self-healing support that results in a drastic reduction of time and cost, through setup and operational efficiency increases.

-If one wants to deploy this test, the machines in the general cluster (to which such test is deployed), should have at least 50 gb disk as the image for this test is 16GB.
+If one wants to deploy this test, the machines in the general cluster (to which such test is deployed), should have rather big disks as the image for this test is 16GB.
+To set the disk size use the storageCapacity variable from configs.yaml.

 - Contributors/Owners: Daniele Spiga (INFN) - daniele.spiga@pg.infn.it ; Diego Ciangottini (INFN) - diego.ciangottini@cern.ch
 - |Repository_dodas|